RECIPE FOR BUTTERNUT SQUASH SALAD

 Complete list of ingredients and amounts can be found in the recipe card below.

-These ingredients might seem few upon first glance but trust me, when you combine them in a bowl or plate, the most delicious and filling Butternut Squash Salad is born.
-Recipe Note: The ingredients pictured are only for the salad itself.
-However, feel free to see this post for how to make the recommended Creamy Roasted Sesame Dressing that takes this salad over the top.
+These ingredients might seem few upon first glance, but trust me—when you combine them in a bowl or plate, the most delicious and filling butternut squash salad is born.
+RECIPE NOTE: The ingredients pictured are only for the salad itself, but if you really want to take it over the top, try it with my Creamy Roasted Sesame Dressing—it’s a game-changer!
+Here’s what you’ll need to make the salad in a little bit more detail:

 • Onion: Kept raw for a bit of a bite.
 I used white onion here but red would also taste great!